Softwood Timber Price Guide: Costs, Types & Uses Explained

 Average price range

 Softwood timber is typically 40–70% cheaper than hardwood.
-While hardwood offers better durability, softwood provides excellent value for framing, roofing, and large structures.
+While hardwood offers better durability and a finer appearance for furniture and flooring, softwood provides excellent value for framing, roofing, and large structures where cost efficiency matters most.
+For many DIYers, starting with softwood also makes sense because any cutting mistakes are less expensive to redo.

 Frequently Asked Questions

 Pine is generally the cheapest and most widely available softwood, typically ranging from $250–$400 per cubic meter.
-Its affordability comes from fast growth rates and widespread cultivation.
-Pine is suitable for most indoor construction projects and can be treated for outdoor use when needed.
+Its affordability comes from fast growth rates and widespread cultivation, especially in regions like the southern United States, Scandinavia, and parts of Eastern Europe.
+Pine is suitable for most indoor construction projects and can be pressure-treated for outdoor use when needed.
+Just note that cheaper pine often has more knots, so if you need a cleaner look for visible shelving or trim, you might spend at the higher end of that range for a better appearance grade.

 Yes.
-Pressure-treated softwood performs well outdoors.
-The treatment process forces preservatives deep into the wood fibers, providing protection against rot, fungi, and insects.
-Properly treated softwood can last 20+ years outdoors, with cedar and redwood offering natural resistance even without treatment.
+Pressure-treated softwood performs well outdoors when installed correctly.
+The treatment process forces preservatives deep into the wood fibers, providing protection against rot, fungi, and wood-boring insects.
+Properly treated softwood can last 15–25 years outdoors even in ground-contact situations.
+Species like cedar and redwood offer natural resistance without chemical treatment and can last 20–30 years, though they cost more initially.
+Keep in mind that even treated timber benefits from periodic maintenance, such as staining or sealing cut ends, and knowing how to prevent timber rot will help you maximize its lifespan.

-Pine is softer, more affordable, and easier to work with, making it ideal for interior projects and basic framing.
-Spruce is slightly stronger and more rigid, often used for structural applications where higher strength is needed.
-Pine tends to have more knots, while spruce typically has a straighter, more consistent grain.
+Pine is softer, more affordable, and generally easier to work with using basic hand tools, which makes it popular for interior framing, shelving, and hobby projects.
+Spruce is slightly stronger and more rigid, often preferred for roof trusses and structural beams where higher strength is specified.
+Pine tends to have more prominent knots and a warmer yellowish hue, while spruce typically shows a straighter, paler grain with tighter knots.
+Both take paint and stain well, though the resinous pockets in some pine can occasionally bleed through lighter finishes.

-Untreated softwood can last 50+ years indoors in dry conditions.
-Outdoors, untreated softwood typically lasts 5-10 years depending on climate and exposure.
-Pressure-treated softwood extends outdoor lifespan to 15-25 years.
-Cedar and redwood, with natural preservatives, can last 20-30 years outdoors even without treatment.
+Untreated softwood can last 50+ years indoors in dry, protected conditions, which is why you find original pine floorboards and roof timbers in century-old houses.
+Outdoors, untreated softwood usually lasts 5–10 years depending on climate, rainfall, and exposure to soil.
+Pressure-treated softwood extends outdoor lifespan to 15–25 years for most domestic applications.
+Cedar and redwood, with their natural preservative oils, can survive 20–30 years outdoors even without chemical treatment, making them a common choice for decking and cladding where appearance matters.

 Conclusion

-This softwood timber price guide shows why softwood remains the most popular choice for construction and DIY projects.
+This softwood timber price guide illustrates why softwood remains the most popular choice for construction and DIY projects.
 It offers affordability, versatility, and easy availability across most regions.
+For framing, cladding, or simple shop projects, softwood rarely disappoints—just match the species and grade to the job, and check local supplier pricing before ordering.